xingyuXXX/MarkdownSidebarTOC/README.md

 ---

+Add a sidebar TOC to your HTML notes exported from markdown.

-My skills are limited; contributions and improvement PRs are warmly welcomed!
+> My skills are limited; contributions and improvement PRs are warmly welcomed!

 ## Demo